laszlokiraly/elm-seed/README.md

 $ npm run dev
 ```

-If all went well, the "Hello" message should be viewable at `localhost:3000`.
+If all went well, you should be able to fetch a player's name by id via json at `localhost:3000`.